Crew of ship claim asylum in Townsville, one man remains on the run

 Ship had travelled from China

-Federal Herbert MP Phillip Thompson said the ABF would “safely detain” the 11 crew members in managed quarantine, and was working with the Queensland Police Service to hunt for the one who remains unaccounted for.
+Herbert MP Phillip Thompson said the ABF would “safely detain” the 11 crew members in managed quarantine, and was working with Queensland police to hunt for the one who is unaccounted for.

 The missing man was reportedly seen leaving the port in a white van.